16E.03 Administration of state information and communications systems.

 (4) maintain a library of systems and programs developed by the state and its political subdivisions for use by agencies of government.

 Subd.
 3. Evaluation and approval.
-A state agency may not undertake an information and communications technology activity until it has been evaluated according to the procedures developed under subdivision 4.
-The governor or governor's designee shall give written approval of the proposed activity.
-If the proposed activity is not approved, the commissioner of finance shall cancel the unencumbered balance of any appropriation allotted for the activity.
+A state agency may not undertake an information and communications technology project until it has been evaluated according to the procedures developed under subdivision 4.
+The governor or governor's designee shall give written approval of the proposed project.
+If the proposed project is not approved, the commissioner of finance shall cancel the unencumbered balance of any appropriation allotted for the project.
 This subdivision does not apply to acquisitions or development of information and communications systems that have anticipated total cost of less than $100,000.
-The Minnesota state colleges and universities shall submit for approval any activity related to acquisitions or development of information and communications systems that has a total anticipated cost of more than $250,000.
+The Minnesota state colleges and universities shall submit for approval any project related to acquisitions or development of information and communications systems that has a total anticipated cost of more than $250,000.

 Subd.
 5. Report to legislature.
-The executive director shall submit to the legislature, in the information technology budget required by section 16A.11, a concise narrative explanation of the activity and a request for any additional appropriation necessary to complete the activity.
+The executive director shall submit to the legislature, at the same time as the governor's budget required by section 16A.11, a concise narrative explanation of any information and communication technology project that involves collaboration between state agencies and an explanation of how the budget requests of the several agencies collaborating on the project relate to each other.

 Subd.
 6. System development methods.
 The executive director shall establish and, as necessary, update and modify methods for developing information and communications systems appropriate to the specific needs of individual state agencies.
 The development methods shall be used to define the design, programming, and implementation of systems.
 The development methods must also enable and require a data processing system to be defined in terms of its computer programs, input requirements, output formats, administrative procedures, and processing frequencies.